 Emperor Alexios sent Duke Manuel Voutomytis, in Cyprus as governor.
 One day, when he was hunted by the mountains, he lost his friends and stayed alone.
 Where he sought to find his comrades, he suddenly found a cave in which an ascetic lived, the monk Isaiah.
 The governor asked the monk if he had seen his friends go from there.
 Isaiah did not give any answer, he got very angry and as a result he beat the old man and left.
 Within days, the duke was "hit" by an incurable disease, a kind of paralysis, called salialgia.
 Then followed a series of dreams.
 First, Governor Voutomytis, saw God in a dream of telling him that he would be cured if he begged the ascetic monk to forgive him, and when Boutomoustis complied with these counseling, he was cured.
 Meanwhile, the monk Isaiah himself dreamt that the Virgin Mary appeared to him and told him that he and Voutomytis must go to Constantinople and bring her image to Cyprus.
 When they arrived in Constantinople, they found that the Emperor was reluctant to give the icon to them.
 The emperor's daughter suddenly suffered the same illness as the governor had before.
 With a heavy form of saliva.
 In return for its immediate treatment, the emperor gave them not only the image but also the money to build a church to put it in.
 So the icon of the Virgin Mary came to Cyprus and all the trees were kneeling down to welcome her.
 The church was built by the monk Isaiah with the money of the emperor for this monastery, and is still called today as the "Royal and Stavropygian Monastery".

 The Monastery of Panagia of Kykkos bears the name "basilica" because it was built with the financial help of Byzantium Emperor Alexios I of the Great Komnenos (1081-1118).
-The Monastery of Kykkos is also called "cruciform", because at its foundations was placed a Cross, which gives it the right to self-rule, within the framework of course, of the entire Church of Cyprus.
+The Monastery of Kykkos is also called "stavropegic", because at its foundations was placed a Cross, which makes the monastery independent of the local diocesan government and subordinated directly to the patriarch.

 The monastery celebrates twice a year, at the Assumption of the Virgin Mary on August 15 and at the Birth of the Virgin Mary on September 8.